World 🢖 North America 🢖 Central America 🢖 Guatemala

 Jadeite is an unusual stone.
 It is both handy and beautiful.
 The stone is very dense and hard – as hard as steel.
-It is durable, tough – stone does not break as easy as most of the other stones.
+It is durable and tough – the stone does not break as easily as most other stones.
 And at the same time, polished jadeite can be gorgeous – in a bright, unusual color, slightly translucent and glossy.
 The best-known color of jadeite is deep green and, indeed, these are unusual and beautiful stones.
 Nevertheless, there are other colors as well.
 Ancient Chinese loved near-white jadeite, there are found beautiful lavender-colored stones.
 But one color stands out: there is a light blue and green-blue jadeite which was the most sought stone in the most ancient civilization in Mesoamerica – Olmec civilization.
 This culture flourished from 1500 BC to 400 BC and these people created truly surprising works of art.

 Jadeite was the most valuable material for the ancient Olmecs, Maya, Zapotecs, and other Mesoamerican cultures.

-Cortés and Montezuma were accustomed to playing each day a native game which in many ways resembles chess… It was their further custom at the close of each day’s game to present each other with some gift.
+Cortés and Montezuma were accustomed to playing a native game which in many ways resembles chess… It was their further custom at the close of each day’s game to present each other with some gift.
 At the close of one day’s game, the Aztec monarch presented Cortés with several large discs of gold and silver handsomely worked.
 Cortés was greatly pleased and so expressed himself.
 Montezuma smiled and said: The gift tomorrow shall be such that today’s gift will seem in value and preciousness, when compared with it, as no more than a single stone tile on the roadway… The royal treasurer of Montezuma brought in on a golden slaver the royal gift, four small carved jade beads.
 The bitter disappointment of Cortés was so great that he could scarcely conceal it.”
 (Willard T.A., The City of the Sacred Well.
 1926).

 But Europeans had quite different priorities: gold and better-known jewels, above all: emeralds.
-Thus Mayans kept their mines in secret and Spaniards disregarded this.
+Thus Mayans kept their mines secret and Spaniards disregarded this.
 Guards of the mines died out, the location of the mines was forgotten.

 When Europeans later found the beautiful jadeite artifacts of Mayans and other local cultures, they did not have any knowledge about the source of this stone.
-There were not known any finds of jadeite in this region and some scientists even considered that jadeite was imported here from China.
+There were not known finds of jadeite in this region and some scientists even considered that jadeite was imported here from China.
 A closer chemical and structural analysis seemed to testify: the Olmec blue jadeite is different and, most likely, comes from another place.
 More careful geologists though noted that the conditions during the formation of rocks can be very diverse even in a smaller area.

 Rediscovery of the Olmec blue jadeite

 The finds of jadeite in the Central Motagua Valley are known to modern people since 1952 (Robert Leslie).
-Initially, the finds were negligible and only in 1998, after the hurricane Mitch, the jade was rediscovered in the flood-disturbed river sediments in Motagua and its tributaries.
+Initially, the finds were negligible, and only in 1998, after the hurricane Mitch, the jade was rediscovered in the flood-disturbed river sediments in Motagua and its tributaries.